-The affluent and educated tourist does not countenance a vacation spot for he and his family where he has to contend with dumpsters filled to overflowing for weeks, ubiquitous and vile graffiti sprayed on building and monument walls, stray dogs and cats everywhere, gypsy panhandlers, throngs of rowdy teenagers loitering in public and private spaces shouting obscenities at the top of their voices – police officials unable or unwilling to restore order – barroom brawls, and worse.
+The affluent and educated tourist does not countenance a vacation spot for he and his family where he has to contend with dumpsters filled to overflowing for weeks, traffic nightmares, ubiquitous and vile graffiti sprayed on building and monument walls, stray dogs and cats everywhere, gypsy panhandlers, throngs of rowdy teenagers loitering in public and private spaces shouting obscenities at the top of their voices – police officials unable or unwilling to restore order – barroom brawls, and worse.
 The recent beating deaths of two tourists, in separate incidents, on the island of Zakyntos is the most graphic example of the shambles that the Greek tourist economy has become.
 The rule of law and order has been cast to the wind as was further evidenced when the chief of the Athens Traffic Police was attacked by a gang of thugs.

 CAN ANYTHING BE DONE?

-Marxist-Socialist Prime Minister of Greece, Alexis Tsipras, who is unabashed in his praise for Che Guevara – his son’s second name, Ernesto, is a tribute to the genocidal maniac of the Cuban revolution – Venezuelan Dictator, Hugo Chavez, whom he attributed as “an inspiration for the ideas of democracy…” and whose funeral he attended in 2013, and Fidel Castro, whose funeral he also attended in 2016.
+Marxist-Socialist Prime Minister of Greece, Alexis Tsipras, is unabashed in his praise for Che Guevara (his son’s second name, Ernesto, is a tribute to the genocidal maniac of the Cuban communist revolution), Venezuelan Dictator, Hugo Chavez, leader of a failed coup attempt in 1992, whom he, mind-numbingly attributed as, “an inspiration for the ideas of democracy…” and whose funeral he attended in 2013, and Fidel Castro, whose funeral he also attended in 2016.